mebelekeziak/Radar-Simulation/README.md

 Simulation point is to properly simulate a radar.

 # Why?
-I got bored and I createed this
+I got bored and I created this